cicwi/applect-dataset-project/README.md

 * *Dataset_Generation*: This folder contains scripts for generating Datasets A and B.
 * *Scattering*: This folder contains scripts for generating Dataset C.
 * *bias_elimination*: This contains the two bias elimination algorithms introduced in the submission, both in Python and MATLAB syntax.
 The input files *apple_defects_full.csv* and *apple_defects_partial.csv* are available via the Zenodo page for the Datasets A-C (see link below).
-* *Reconstruction*: This contains the scripts used to obtain the results in **Technical Validation** in the submission.
+* *Technical_Validation*: This contains the scripts used to obtain the results in **Technical Validation** in the submission.

 ## Dataset access
-The datasets and the ground truths are made available via Zenodo.
+The datasets and the ground truth reconstructions are made available via Zenodo.

 * [Simulated Datasets A-C](https://zenodo.org/record/4212301)
 * [Ground Truth Reconstructions 1 of 6](https://zenodo.org/record/4550729)